 In 6.x-2.14 this does not work anymore.
 If a field is empty and has been rewritten, the only the field content is "hidden" (which is anyway empty), but not the rewritten stuff around it.
 The new behaviour changes significantly how this feature works, and I consider this as a major regression since a previously existing functionality has been removed without warning (or understandable reason).
 Probably a lot of existing Views will break in nasty ways when the 6.x-2.14 release is being deployed.

-For 6.x-3.x-dev there has been a lenghty request to add #1020540: Add a "Hide Rewriting if field is empty" option.
+For 6.x-3.x-dev there has been a lenghty request to add.
 I assume that the changes in 2.x came from the 3.x branch, and the (existing) fixes for the 3.x branch accidentally haven't made it into the 2.x branch.

 However, please give us back the possibility to hide rewritten fields when they're empty!